RobinBoers/fallen_world/README.md

 - Spells and wands
 - Currency system (Rubies)
 - Waypoints / warppoints
-- Quests (only one at this point, but I'm working on the storyline)
+- Quests (three at the time of writing, but I'm adding them gradually)
 - Shops
 - Resourcepack for custom textures, models and icons / fonts